 Meet the Leadership Team

-Dave is a respected former airline executive with extensive leadership and operations experience.
-During the course of a 30+ year career, he was a leader in transforming cultures and facilitating change at three different airlines.
-His passion was building teams and coaching them.
-Dave served at Delta Air Lines for 25 years, as a pilot and eventually Senior Vice President of Flight Operations, where he managed more than 10,000 people and a budget of more than $3B.
-He served as JetBlue’s Vice President of Flight Operations from 2003-2006 and then at Cape Air/ Nantucket Airlines as its first Chief Operating Officer and then President.
+As a respected former airline executive with 35 years of leadership and operations experience, Dave was a leader in transforming cultures and facilitating change - his passion was building teams and coaching them.
+Dave served at Delta Air Lines for 25 years, as a pilot and eventually Senior Vice President of Flight Operations, where he managed more than 10,000 people.
+He served as JetBlue’s Vice President of Flight Operations from 2003-2006 and then at Cape Air/ Nantucket Airlines for seven years as its first Chief Operating Officer (COO) and then President.

-A U.S. Army veteran, Dave is a graduate of Bowdoin College in Brunswick, Maine.
-Dave earned his M.S. in Industrial Relations from the University of New Haven and has worked extensively in labor relations throughout his career.
-He graduated from the Coaching Certification Program at the Gestalt International Study Center in 2014 and is an ICF-certified coach.
+A former U.S. Army officer, Dave is a graduate of Bowdoin College in Brunswick, Maine.
+He earned his M.S. in Industrial Relations from the University of New Haven and has worked extensively in labor relations throughout his career.

 Debra Chaloux is a Leadership Coach and global Organization Development consultant who brings cross-cultural experience to her passion for the learning and growth of organizations and people.
 With over 30 years of business experience including work in retail, insurance, health care, manufacturing and the non-profit sector, Debra’s capabilities include organizational effectiveness, change management, leadership coaching and cultural awareness.